reecewdoyle/SENG1110_assignment_1/README.md

 - Implement a menu-driven console application (TIO)
 - Users can create and manage up to 3 projects.
 - Number of tasks allowed per project depends on the project type configured in the Project Class.
 - Must contain 3 classes.
+DONE

 ### Task Class
 #### Attributes: